Guarding Against the Risks Posed by Privileged Users and Compromised Credentials

 The Vormetric Data Security Platform delivers a range of critical capabilities that protect against the abuse of privileged access controls:

 - Separation of privileged access users and sensitive user data.
 With the Vormetric Data Security Platform, administrators can create a strong separation of duties between privileged administrators and data owners.
 The Vormetric Data Security Platform encrypts files, while leaving their metadata in the clear.
-In this way, IT administrators—including hypervisor, cloud, storage, and server administrators—can perform their system administration tasks, without being able to gain access to the sensitive data residing on the systems they manage.
+In this way, IT administrators—including hypervisor, cloud, storage, and server administrators—can perform their system administration tasks, without being able to gain privileged access to the sensitive data residing on the systems they manage.

 - Separation of administrative duties.
 Strong separation-of-duties policies can be enforced to ensure that one administrator does not have complete control over data security activities, encryption keys, or administration.
 In addition, the Vormetric Data Security Manager supports two-factor authentication for administrative access.